dhassault/panoptic_segmentation/README.md

 ## Models used
 For the instance segmentation, this code uses the pre-trained mask-rcnn available on gluoncv as it is.
-For the semantic segmetnation, PSPNet (resnet50) is used and trained for 1 epoch only on coco stuff dataset (with the stuff panoptic classes).
+For the semantic segmentation, PSPNet (resnet50) is used and trained for 1 epoch only on coco stuff dataset (with the stuff panoptic classes).

 ## Known issues
+- not sure what happened about the class 0 of PSPNet.
+I removed it for now.
+- for the inference in the semantic segmentation, I'm using the method `demo`, it's very bad I know but I couldn't manage the huge arrays with mxnet...
+I'll improve it later.
+- to convert the outputs of both semantic and instance segmentation, we have to use python2...

 ## To do